 Petitioner has set forth below its proposed constructions of certain terms of the '490 patent and its support for the constructions.
 37 C.F.R.
-42.100(b) states that claims must be given their broadest reasonable construction in light of the specification ("BRI standard").
-On May 8, 2018, the USPTO proposed rulemaking that would change the standard for construing claims from the BRI standard to the Phillips standard.
-In anticipation that the rule change will apply to these proceedings, Petitioner construes the claims based on the standard set forth in
+42.100(b) states that claims must be given their broadest reasonable construction in light of the specification ("BRC standard").
+On May 8, 2018, the USPTO proposed rulemaking that would change the standard for construing claims from the BRC standard to the Phillips standard.
+In anticipation that the rule change will apply to these proceedings, Petitioner construes the claims based on the standard set forth in Phillips.
+Petitioner is not aware of any difference in how the claims would be construed under the BRC standard.
+The scope of the challenged claims could not be broader under the proposed Phillips construction than it could be under the BRC standard.
+Therefore, the challenged claims would also be unpatentable under the BRC standard.

-The claims were re-ordered such that original claims 15, 20, and 24-29 became issued claims 16, 22, and 26-31, respectively.
+3 The claims were re-ordered such that original claims 15, 20, and 24-29 became issued claims 16, 22, and 26-31, respectively.